dlukes/clash/README.md

 Flask at scale (Miguel Grinberg): <https://youtu.be/tdIIJuPh3SI?t=1h25m8s>

+MG likes Backbone for the frontend, but that's kind old-fashioned.
+An established yet increasingly popular (less bloated and less verbose) alternative to React and Angular seems to be Vue.

 Flask for fun and profit (Armin
 Ronacher): <https://www.youtube.com/watch?v=1ByQhAM5c1I>.
 See in particular how to do API pagination by setting a `Link` header to the URI where the next page